9th Australian National Family Law Conference–

 the European Court of Justice found a way to allow a wife to enforce

-categorising the lump sum as relating to maintenance.
-In Van den
+by categorising the lump sum as relating to maintenance.
+In Van

-the fact that the maintenance was provided in a lump sum, or even
+said that the fact that the maintenance was provided in a lump sum,

-as a transfer of property, was not material.
-The central issue was
+or even as a transfer of property, was not material.
+The central

-the intention of the original court in making the order.
-If the intention
+issue was the intention of the original court in making the order.

-were to provide for needs the order could be categorised as maintenance.
+If the intention were to provide for needs the order could be categorised

 Following this decision by the European